 Before starting the installation process, you should clean the pipes with compressed air or water.

-You are required to check for welding spatters or any metal chips that, by any chance may have attached itself on the valve’s sealing surface.
+You are required to check for welding spatters or any metal chips that, by any chance may have attached themselves to the valve’s sealing surface.

 Importantly, also ensure that the pipes you intend to fit the brass gate valve are clean.